 In the auditorium:

-- You must maintain physical distance of 2 m between people in the auditorium to the nearest spectator or group.
+- You must maintain sufficient physical distance between people in the auditorium to the nearest spectator or group.
 Group here means, for example, people living in the same household or people who are otherwise constantly and regularly in contact with each other.

 - Most ticket sales systems allow you to create a seating plan from which some of the seats have been removed.

-- There is no additional risk in members of the same household sitting together without physical distancing of 2 m.
+- There is no additional risk in members of the same household sitting together without physical distancing.